AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-migrate-to-premium-storage.md

 | China East |November 1, 2016 |
 | China North |November 1, 2016 |

 ## Automatic migration details
 By default, we will migrate your database for you between 6:00 PM and 6:00 AM in your region's local time during the [automatic migration schedule][automatic migration schedule].
 Your existing data warehouse will be unusable during the migration.
 The migration will take approximately one hour per terabyte of storage per data warehouse.
 You will not be charged during any portion of the automatic migration.

+> [!NOTE]
-> [AZURE.NOTE] When the migration is complete, your data warehouse will be back online and usable.
+> When the migration is complete, your data warehouse will be back online and usable.

 Microsoft is taking the following steps to complete the migration (these do not require any involvement on your part).
 In this example, imagine that your existing data warehouse on standard storage is currently named “MyDW.”